Stephen "tWitch" Boss, Former Ellen DeGeneres Show DJ, Dead at 40 - E! Online

 Hollywood has lost a beloved star.

-Dancer Stephen "tWitch" Boss, who appeared alongside Ellen DeGeneres as a DJ and guest host on her long-running talk show, has died at the age of 40, his wife Allison Holker confirmed on Dec.
-14.
+Dancer Stephen "tWitch" Boss, who appeared alongside Ellen DeGeneres as a DJ and guest host on her long-running talk show, has died at the age of 40, his wife Allison Holker shared on Dec.
+14. According to NBC News, a rep confirmed Boss died by suicide.

 "To say he left a legacy would be an understatement, and his positive impact will continue to be felt," the So You Think You Can Dance star continued.
 "I am certain there won't be a day that goes by that we won't honor his memory.
 We ask for privacy during this difficult time for myself and especially for our three children."